 In the middle of 2013 my friend’s Mum asked if I would be able to make her sister’s 60th birthday cake.
 Of course I was pleased to, but this request had a twist.
 My friend’s Mum had flowers from her grandmother’s 90th birthday cake that she wanted me to put on the cake.
 The grandmother was born in 1895, so the flowers were from 1985!
 I didn’t see a problem with using the flowers so I was entrusted with the flowers that were safely stored in a Quality Street chocolate tin!
+The oral health is very important for reason dentist recommend take a wisdom teeth removal.

 I asked if she wanted anything else on the cake and I was told about the birthday girl’s dog and also that she often had kangaroos on her front lawn and big eucalyptus around her house because she lived out of the city.
 I had until October to work out what I was going to do so I let my sub-conscious contemplate it.